-Number Requirement Level AW3.1 The farm shall conduct routine welfare inspections and monitor for signs of disease or production disorders. Ма AW3.1.1 The frequency of inspections shall be increased as required during, for example, extreme weather events, lambing times, flystrike etc. Ма AW3.2 The farmer shall have a written management plan for flock health and animal welfare. Ма For Communal Farmer Groups, the written management plan for herd health and animal welfare can be prepared at group level.
-AW3.3 Sheep that are found suffering from health problems shall be treated promptly. С AW3.3.1 Responsible personnel shall identify and treat sick and/or injured animals and obtain veterinary advice when needed. Ма AW3.3.2 Sheep that can be treated that cannot move on their own shall only be moved using a humane conveyance method, such as a truck, sled, or cart.
-Mi AW3.3.3 Animals who will not recover shall be promptly and humanely euthanized. Ма AW3.4 Any treatments for the health of the sheep shall be appropriately administered. Ма AW3.4.1.
-Records should be kept detailing: R a.
-Substance (product) administered and reason for treatment b.
-Animal or group identification
+Number Requirement Level AW3.1 The farm shall conduct routine welfare inspections and monitor for signs of disease or production disorders. Ма AW3.1.1 The frequency of inspections shall be increased as required during, for example, extreme weather events, birthing times etc. Ма AW3.2 The farmer shall have a written management plan for herd health and animal welfare. Ма For Communal Farmer Groups, the written management plan for herd health and animal welfare can be prepared at group level.
+AW3.3 Alpacas that are found suffering from health problems shall be treated promptly. С AW3.3.1 Responsible personnel shall identify and treat sick and/or injured animals and obtain veterinary advice when needed. Ма AW3.3.2 Alpacas that can be treated that cannot move on their own shall only be moved using a humane conveyance method, such as a truck, sled, or cart.
+Mi AW3.3.3 Animals who will not recover shall be promptly and humanely euthanized. Ма AW3.4 Any treatments, including herbal as well as veterinary treatments, for the health of the alpacas shall be appropriately administered. Ма AW3.4.1 Records should be kept detailing:a) Substance (product) including herbal remedies administered and reason for treatment R

-Number Requirement Level c.
-Number of animals treated d.
-Date of treatment AW3.5 Measures shall be taken to prevent or control external and internal parasite infestations such as fly strike, ticks, lice, gastro-intestinal worms, and scab. Ма AW3.5.1 Advice shall be sought as needed from a veterinarian or specialist advisor on prevention, treatment, and strategies to avoid the development of resistant parasites.
-Mi AW3.5.2 When infestations are likely or are found to occur, sheep shall be treated to control the parasites. Ма AW3.5.3 Grazing management is utilized to aid in parasite management, allowing for treatments to be administered during the most effective stage of the parasite's lifecycle.
-Mi AW3.5.4 When dipping is carried out stress to the sheep shall be minimized and the health and safety of workers safeguarded. Ма AW3.6 The decision to carry out injurious husbandry procedures, including tail docking and castration, shall be based on a welfare risk/benefit analysis rather than as a routine. Ма AW3.6.1 The risk/benefit analysis shall include: Ма a.
-The methods used and steps taken to minimize suffering.
-Regular review of whether the procedures remain necessary, the procedures and pain management protocols used. c.
+Number Requirement Level b) Animal or group identification c) Number of animals treated d) Date of treatment AW3.5 Measures shall be taken to prevent or control external and internal parasite infestations such as mange, lice and gastro-intestinal worms. Ма AW3.5.1 Advice shall be sought as needed from a veterinarian or specialist advisor on prevention, treatment, and strategies to avoid the development of resistant parasites.
+Mi AW3.5.2 When infestations are likely or are found to occur, alpacas shall be treated to control the parasites. Ма AW3.5.3 Grazing management is utilized to aid in parasite management, allowing for treatments to be administered during the most effective stage of the parasite's lifecycle.
+Mi AW3.5.4 Grazing areas and alpacas shall be managed to reduce the risk of facial eczema.
+Mi AW3.6 The decision to carry out injurious husbandry procedures such as castration, shall be based on a welfare risk/benefit analysis rather than as a routine. Ма AW3.6.1 The risk/benefit analysis shall include: Ма a) The methods used and steps taken to minimize suffering.
+Regular review of whether the procedures remain necessary, the procedures and pain management protocols used.
 Pain management options shall be discussed with a veterinary surgeon and options shall be reviewed regularly.
-AW3.7 Animal husbandry procedures shall be performed or supervised by a competent stockperson, using well maintained equipment designed specifically for the purpose. С See AW5.11.1 for requirements for contractors to sign the RWS
+AW3.7 Animal husbandry procedures shall be performed or supervised by a competent stockperson, using well maintained equipment designed specifically for the purpose. С